-You can use the Dataset Filter dialog box to set filter conditions for a dataset.
+You can use the Dataset Filter dialog box to specify filter conditions for a dataset.
 This topic describes the options in the dialog box.

-Designer displays the Dataset Filter dialog box when you select the Dataset Filter button on the toolbar of the Data panel, and provides you with different options in the dialog box according to the type of the data resource on which the dataset is based: business view or query resource.
+Designer displays the Dataset Filter dialog box when you select Dataset Filter on the toolbar of the Data panel, and provides you with different options in the dialog box according to the type of the data resource on which the dataset is based: business view or query resource.

 Select to ungroup the specified conditions.